loic-simon/lg-rez/README.md

 ### Customization

-Since `LGBot` is a subclass of [`discord.ext.commands.Bot`](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#bot), every initialization arguments described in the documentation can be use and you can subclass it to add your own commands and methods.
+Since `LGBot` is a subclass of [`discord.ext.commands.Bot`](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#bot), every arguments and methods described in the documentation can be used, and you can subclass it to override existing behaviour.

 Some useful examples: